 Maintenance Grants - Apply

-Our maintenance grant programme is currently OPEN for applications
+Our maintenance grant programme is now CLOSED.

 A problem identified with current funding focused on urgent capital repairs is that churches are often incentivised to wait until problems get very bad before seeking large repair grants from funders.
 Although there will always be the need for grants to repair structural fabric that comes to the end of its useful life, the National Churches Trust wants to help churches address small problems before they turn into large repairs.
 Under a proactive maintenance approach, a grant from the National Churches Trust, in partnership with the Pilgrim Trust, will allow interventions to address small, urgent maintenance issues and repairs, costing between £1,000 to £10,000, before a major building component fails.